$\tau$-tilting finite algebras, bricks and $g$-vectors: Introduction

 induces a bijection between the set $\sttilt A$ of isomorphism classes of basic support $\tau$-tilting $A$-modules and the set of functorially finite torsion classes in $\mod A$, see \cite[Thm.
 2.7]{adachi_tau-tilting_2014}.

 After recalling basic definitions and results in Section \ref{sec:preliminaries}, in Section \ref{sec:tau-rigid finite algebras} we investigate further the relationship between support $\tau$-tilting $A$-modules and torsion classes.
-The following result can be regarded as a $\tau$-tilting-theoretic analog of Auslander-Reiten's result stating that a finite dimensional algebra $A$ is representation-finite if and only if every subcategory of $\mod A$ is functorially finite \cite[Prop.
+The following result can be regarded as a $\tau$-tilting-theoretic analogue of Auslander--Reiten's result stating that a finite dimensional algebra $A$ is representation-finite if and only if every subcategory of $\mod A$ is functorially finite \cite[Prop.
 1.2]{auslander_applications_1991}.

-\begin{theorem}[see \th\ref{all torsion classes are functorially finite}] Let $A$ be a finite dimensional algebra.
+\begin{theorem}[see \th\ref{all torsion classes are functorially finite}] \th Let $A$ be a finite dimensional algebra.
 Then, $A$ is $\tau$-tilting finite if and only if every torsion class (equivalently, torsion-free class) in $\mod A$ is functorially finite. \end{theorem}

 This result is a consequence of the following generalization of \cite[Theorem.
 2.35]{adachi_tau-tilting_2014} to torsion classes which are not necessarily functorially finite.

 \begin{theorem}[see \th\ref{main-torsion-classes}] Let $A$ be a finite dimensional algebra and $\T$ a functorially finite torsion class.
 Then, if $\S$ is a torsion class such that $\T\supsetneq\S$ (resp. such that $\T\subsetneq\S$) in $\T$, then there exists a maximal (resp. minimal) functorially finite torsion class $\T'$ with the property $\T\supsetneq\T'\supseteq\S$ (resp. $\T\subsetneq\T'\subseteq\S$). \end{theorem}